taylorkenna/Statistical-Analysis-of-Pokemon-Attributes/README.md

 ## Key Findings:
 * All individual stats have a moderate positive relationship with total performance and legendary status.
 * Defense and Special Defense are strongly related; Pokémon strong in one are usually strong in the other.
-* The regression model shows total stats are perfectly explained by the sum of individual attributes (R² = 1.0).
+* The regression model shows total stats are explained by the sum of individual attributes (R² = 1.0).
 * Legendary Pokémon have much higher stats overall than non-legendary ones.

 ## Insights: